andrewfstratton/quando/docs/install_local_cloud.md

 **Updating Quando**

-You can update quando, in a command line, using:
+You can update quando, in a command line, in C:\quando, using:
 ```
 git pull
 ```